I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportgetbusdata.md

 ## -remarks
 <p><b>AtaPortGetBusData</b> retrieves data from the specified offset in the device's PCI bus configuration space and returns it in the buffer that is provided.</p>

-<p><b>AtaPortGetBusData</b> retrieves data from the specified offset in the device's PCI bus configuration space and returns it in the buffer that is provided.</p>

 ## -requirements
 <table>
 <tr>